 In the Upper School, science students are challenged to think critically about complex problems.
 They learn to approach both quantitative and qualitative questions systematically, to problem solve effectively, and to make connections beyond the classroom.

-Especially motivated students can take an introductory engineering and design course at the NYU Tandon School of Engineering or the interdisciplinary Physical Applications of Calculus in 12th grade.
-Finally, the three-year long Science Research and Design program enables ambitious students to understand science as a dynamic, changing field rather than as a static body of knowledge.
+Especially motivated students can enroll in the three-year long Science Research and Design program which will enable them to understand science as a dynamic, changing field rather than as a static body of knowledge.
 The sequence culminates in an original research project that includes a presentation and a scientific journal article.

 The computer science program aims to educate students on being responsible and informed digital citizens.
 Our one-to-one iPad program enables students to see technology as an academic tool.
 Our required ninth and tenth courses emphasize this basic philosophy and introduce all students to programming fundamentals.
 Elective upper level courses allow students to pursue programming in increasingly complex and specialized areas such as interactive game design, app development and operating system design.

 While the Upper School has a two year visual or performing art requirement, the fact that the majority of our students take art for four years emphasizes the centrality of the arts to the BC culture.
-Whether pursuing photography for four years, singing in the choir and pursuing ceramics, playing in the jazz band and performing in the dance program, our course offerings allow students to express themselves creatively and become increasingly skilled in their chosen discipline(s).
+In 9th and 10th grade, students can choose from a variety of performing and visual arts to explore what interests them.
+Especially motivated students are offered a full credit for their arts choice in 11th and 12th grade to increase their skills in their chosen discipline(s).

 The BC arts program strives to provide beginners with the basic instruction required to become proficient and take joy in the art form, and also provide more accomplished students with the critical feedback that will allow them to develop their individual style, as well as a portfolio of work.